Reading time:

 A long-distance move can be time-consuming and logistically trickier than a short-distance one.
 So a flat rate may make more sense than a by-the-hour one depending on how far you’re going.
 Factor in the distance, do some math, and go from there.

 To sum up.
 Moving within the city of Angels can be a challenge, and there are many things to consider.
-In terms of costs, you’re looking at anywhere from $150 to $2,000 for a full move, and upwards of $80-a-month when it comes to storage.
+In terms of costs, you’re looking at an average of $1,400 for a 2-bedroom full move, and upwards of $80 a month when it comes to storage.
 The total costs will depend on the distance between your current home and your new one, what you want to bring with you, how much help you’re choosing to enlist, and a number of other factors.
 To ensure a safe and efficient moving experience, be sure to do loads of research on the best movers and best prices in your area.
 Plan ahead and don’t hesitate to call local movers in your area and ask for a free estimate.
 And good luck.

 Top 5 Popular Reads